What Is Google AI Mode — And Why Local Businesses Should Care?

 For example:

-Instead of searching “best plumber in Bowral” and getting a list of websites, users now get an AI-powered overview: “Here are top-rated plumbers in Bowral, known for fast response times and affordable call-out fees.”
+Instead of searching “best plumber in Perth” and getting a list of websites, users now get an AI-powered overview: “Here are top-rated plumbers in Perth, known for fast response times and affordable call-out fees.”

 Why Google AI Mode Matters for Local Businesses